Preparing for Divorce

 Obtaining projected cost estimates:

-Living without the support of your spouse may mean that you have to go back to school or obtain specialized training for a new career.
-As your attorney, Gordon N. Shayne can help you create a document that estimates how much college or vocational school will be, if you believe that going back to school or obtaining a degree or specialized training is necessary.
+Living without the Alimony of your spouse may mean that you have to go back to school or obtain specialized training for a new career.
+As your attorney, Gordon N. Shayne, Fernandina Beach, FL will help you create a document that estimates how much college or vocational school will be if you believe that going back to school or obtaining a degree or specialized training is necessary.

 Obtaining housing expense estimates:

 If you are seeking Alimony, you will need to provide an accurate estimate of housing expenses, such as the rent and utilities that you will be expected to pay once you are on your own.
 Mr. Shayne can help you organize these documents and communicate their significance to the court.

 You may be entitled to health coverage, even if your spouse was the primary beneficiary.
 Gordon N. Shayne can help you obtain documentation that will help you fight for COBRA coverage if you are currently on your spouse's health insurance.